 The 2016 South Bay Pride Art & Music Festival was held on September 10, 2016 and SBPRIDE2017 was held on September 9, 2017 having an attendance of about 18k.
 Joe Burke continued as our executive director and was excited to expand on the entertainment to three stages.
 In addition, we expanded the number of local artisans, continuing support of our arts and crafts local community with subsidized spaces so that they are accessible to all.
 We also had a diverse number of activities (both water and land) as well as entertainment for our children.
 With almost 100 vendor, exhibitors and artisans with a full line up of music last year’s event continued to provide the wonderful bay side celebration of community for LGBTQ* and their allies.

 South Bay Alliance goals are to make this event not only a celebration of our community and educational outreach but also to provide funds in order to assist in creating a bi-national resource center in the south San Diego county and border region where our youth and our aging community can be supported and have a safe haven.
 In the interim, SBA is doing active bi-national community outreach as well as working within the other community based organizations and governmental bodies in order to encourage HIV testing/treatment, promoting “Live well San Diego” and “Getting to Zero” initiatives, as well as, promote safe LGBTQ* friendly areas through our outreach efforts, offering Cultural Competency & Diversity LGBTQ* training to interested businesses/organizations and individuals.
 SBA offers SafeZones 2.5 – 3 hour training to business/organizations upon request.
 Contact us for fees.
-We are also reaching out to South Bay businesses/organizations to post our 4″ x 4″ Palm Tree decal to indicate to the community that they are LGBTQ* friendly and in support of LGBTQ* equality as well as targeting a May 1, 2017 online listing of LGBTQ* friendly resources, organizations and businesses in South San Diego and border regions.
+We are also reaching out to South Bay businesses/organizations to post our 4″ x 4″ Palm Tree decal to indicate to the community that they are LGBTQ* friendly and in support of LGBTQ* equality as well as targeting a August 1, 2018 online listing of LGBTQ* welcoming organizations and businesses in South San Diego and border regions.